liyanage/xcode-text-macros/README.md

   Whatever you pick, if it is something simple and unified, you’ll have an easier time remembering the shortcuts, and only if you remember and use them a lot will you get the full time-saving benefit.
+* You might use some macros once in a while, not often enough to justify giving them their own shortcut.
+In those cases it’s a good idea to memorize their completion shortcut instead, which is the next best thing.
+  To insert the macro, type the completion shortcut and hit the tab key.
 * Xcode’s macro language is fairly complicated, and as far as I know not well-documented, but it is also very powerful because it uses an inheritance system and flexible token replacement features.
 It’s worth to learn it,